The Valley of Decision: Production

 The film was shot at Culver City with a large steel mill set designed by Cedric Gibbons and Paul Groesse.
 The Lot Three sets used for Pittsburgh street scenes had been originally built for Meet Me in St. Louis.
 Production was briefly interrupted in July 1944 when Peck's first son Jonathan was born.
 Principal filming wrapped in December 1944 with some reshoots in February 1945.

 Reception

-Bosley Crowther wrote, "the early phases of the picture are rather studiously on the 'cute' side" and "the middle phases are also somewhat artificially contrived...but the final phase...does have authority and depth;"
+In The New York Times, Bosley Crowther wrote, "the early phases of the picture are rather studiously on the 'cute' side" and "the middle phases are also somewhat artificially contrived...but the final phase...does have authority and depth;"

 TV Guide said it is "huge (and) sprawling ... the realism of the sets is a tribute to the art directors and set decorators...three out of five stars."
 The film was a massive hit, earning $4,566,000 in the U.S. and Canada and $3,530,000 elsewhere resulting in a profit of $3,480,000.